lakejs/lake-docs/guide/about.md

 * Real-time collaboration
 * Typography beyond standard web practices

-If these features are essential to you, please consider using other editors.
+If these features are essential to you, please consider using alternative editors.